civictheme/monorepo-drupal/README.md

 2. Enables additional modules required for development by installing `civictheme_dev` module.
 3. Enables `civictheme` theme and imports its configuration.
 4. Creates `civictheme_demo` sub-theme using provided scaffolding script and sets it as a default theme.
+5. Enables `civictheme_admin` module for admin UI enhancements.
-5. Enables `civictheme_govcms` module to remove out-of-the-box GovCMS content types.
+6. Enables `civictheme_govcms` module to remove out-of-the-box GovCMS content types.
-6. Enables `civictheme_content` module to add default content to installation.
+7. Enables `civictheme_content` module to add default content to installation.
+8. Enables `civictheme_migrate` module to enable migrations.

 ## Development